Zack Short Preview, Player Props: Tigers vs. White Sox

 Zack Short At The Plate

-- Short has driven home a run in 16 games this season (20.3%), including more than one RBI in 12.7% of his games and producing three or more of his team's runs on three occasions..
+- In 20.0% of his games this season, Short has driven in at least one run.
+In 10 of those games (12.5%) he recorded more than one RBI, while accounting for three or more of his team's runs in three contests.

-- He has scored at least once 13 times this year (16.5%), including one multi-run game.
+- He has scored at least one run 13 times this year (16.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.